The Ali Enterprises Factory Fire And Thirteen Years Of Impunity

 This final stop marked the conclusion of a powerful journey that began in Oregon and moved through New York and Philadelphia.
 At every stage, the workers challenged the Nike's public image and exposed the reality behind its profits—wage theft, union-busting, and gender-based violence and harassment.
 Their message across cities was clear: garment workers will no longer be ignored by brands that profit from their labor.

-As the tour closes, its significance extends beyond any single event.
+As the delegation closes, its significance extends beyond any single event.
 The voices of Dedeh, Leni, and Dinar have reached new audiences, built new alliances, and strengthened a transnational call for justice.
 Across Asia and around the world, thousands of garment workers and their allies are demanding what workers are rightfully owed.
-The Worker Action Tour may have ended in Washington, but the movement it helped grow is only gaining momentum.
+The Worker Action Delegation may have ended in Washington, but the movement it helped grow is only gaining momentum.

 Stay tuned for more updates and read: Day Ten Of The Worker Action Delegation | Worker Activists Speak from Capitol Hill